ucsd-ml-arts/ml-art-final-ohjay/README.md

 ## Abstract Proposal

 Here I revisit the 3D world of my ["generative visual" project](https://github.com/ohjay/in-pursuit-of-beauty), this time endeavoring to generate and place stylized objects in the scene according to an ML system's schizophrenic guidance.
 In a sentence, I aim to use ML to construct a stylized 3D scene (though without using 2D image stylization as in the previous project).
 I envision the scene growing into a mini metropolis, and intend for it to represent literally or seemingly inexorable processes such as entropy, virtual information clutter, and the proliferation of humanity's creations.
-The project involves several components, for which I provide brief descriptions [in the following section](#project-components).
+The project involves several components, for which I provide brief descriptions [below](#project-components).
 Basically, I coerce some ML models to generate meshes, textures, and layouts to use for rendering.
 I employ models and algorithms such as [Wu, Zhang et al.'s 3D-GAN](http://3dgan.csail.mit.edu/), [Karnewar et al.'s MSG-GAN](https://arxiv.org/abs/1903.06048) (similar to StyleGAN which was covered in class), convolutional denoising VAEs, marching cubes, mesh parameterization, and simple rasterization-based rendering.
 During the showcase, I will bring an interactive laptop demo in which users can walk around the scene as it is being constructed.

 ## Project Components